davidmweber/lxc-kafka-playground/README.md

 * Grafana: http://{10.x.x.x}:3000.
 The username and the password are both "admin".
 * Confluent schema registry: http://{10.x.x.x}:8081.
 See The docs for all the [available ReST](https://docs.confluent.io/current/schema-registry/docs/intro.html#quickstart) functions.
 * Zookeeper is at port 2181.
-Check if Kafka is running using `echo dump | nc 10.x.x.x 2128` and look for "broker".
+Check if Kafka is running using `echo dump | nc 10.x.x.x 2181` and look for "broker".
 * A KSQL server will be running on the container.
-Connect to it using `bin/ksql-cli remote 10.x.x.x`.
+Connect to it using `bin/ksql-cli remote https://10.x.x.x:8090`.
 The full suite of KSQL tools are available in `/root/ksql/bin/`.
 * ElasticSearch is exposed on port 9200 on the container.
 Use `curl http://10.x.x.x:9200` to retrieve basic information about this server.
+* The schema registry is exposed at port 8081.
+Use `curl http://localhost:8081/subjects` to see a list of schemas.
 * Access a shell on the container using `lxc exec <container-name> bash`.
 The KSQL tool set is available from `ksql/bin/`.